mmm111mmm/RockLobster/README.md

 * Automatically updates your blog (via git hooks)
 * Page pagintion for index.html etc, and filtered pagination (e.g 'tags_stories.2.html')
 * Manipulate the posts and metadata using the Mustache templating language and plugins.
-* Automatically adds dates as the git commit date, unless 'date' metadata exists
+* Automatically adds dates as the last git commit date, unless 'date' metadata exists
 * Fuzzy date metadata matching in the posts (using jchronic)
 * Comments via disqus (edit the JS in the template files)
 * Plugins: